huggingface/blog/audio-datasets.md

 constraints**?

 🤗 Datasets allows us to do just this.
 It is made possible through use of [_streaming_](https://huggingface.co/docs/datasets/stream) mode, depicted graphically in Figure 1.
-Streaming allows us to load the data progressively as we iterate over the dataset: rather than downloading the whole dataset at once, we load the dataset sample by sample.
+Streaming allows us to load the data progressively as we iterate over the dataset.
+Rather than downloading the whole dataset at once, we load the dataset sample by sample.
 We iterate over the dataset, loading and preparing samples _on the fly_ when they are needed.
 This way, we only ever load the samples that we're using, and not the ones that we're not!
 Once we're done with a sample, we continue iterating over the dataset and load the next one.